-Even the healthiest of women can benefit from a prenatal vitamin, as during a pregnancy women need more of specific nutrients that they may not be getting from their daily diet.
+Even the healthiest of women can benefit from a prenatal vitamin, as during pregnancy, women need more of specific nutrients that they may not be getting from their daily diet.

-Though these prenatal vitamins are essential to both baby and mom health, one look at the vitamin isle might be enough to make you panic.
+Though these prenatal vitamins are essential to both the baby’s and mom’s health, one look at the vitamin isle might be enough to make you panic.

 Below are the best prenatal vitamins on the market.